sirn/fanboi2/README.rst

 2. Start a new feature with ``git flow feature start feature-name``.
 3. After you've done, open a pull request against **develop** branch of this repo.

 Please make sure that test coverage is 100% and everything passed.
+It's also a good idea to open a bug ticket for feature you want to implement before starting.

 License
 -------